7 Ways Learning Code Helps Product Managers Be Great [Infographic]

 Earn the respect from your engineers.
 This is HUGE in product management.
 Your developers and you need to speak a common language, and knowing code helps out quite a bit.
 If you’re able to talk about functionality, interfaces, design, and effects clearly, you’ll avoid a lot mistrust within your team.
 Your job is to know what you are talking about, and this is where knowing code makes you stand out even more as a PM.

 It’s the future.
-Coding is quickly becoming one of the most sought after skills in the tech industry, and more and more companies are seeing the value in this.
-Whether it’s to gain understanding, earn respect or know the time it takes to build something, coding is essential to almost every career in tech, and will take you further.
+Coding is quickly becoming one of the most sought after skills in the tech industry.
+More and more companies are seeing the value in this.
+Think of it as gaining understanding, earning respect or knowing the time it takes to build something.
+Thus, coding is essential to almost every career in tech, and will take you further.

 According to Forbes, “Having coding know-how equips you to better understand how the pieces of the puzzle fit together in a business.
 It makes you better at what you already do.” plus “It’s a Super Power.”